phetsims/brand/README.md

 features:

 1. The splash screen
-2. The navbar icons
+2. The navigation bar icons
 3. The name which appears in the about dialog
-4. The copyright statement which appears in the about dialog
+4. The copyright statement which appears in the About dialog
-5. Links which appear in the about dialog
+5. Links which appear in the About dialog

 PhET provides 3 built-in brands and flexibility to easily create new brands to make it easy for 3rd parties to customize their simulations.